microsoft/vscode/extensions/npm/README.md

 ### Run Scripts from the Editor

-The extension provides code lense actions to run or debug a script from the editor.
+The extension supports to run the selected script as a task when editing the `package.json`file.
+You can either run a script from the hover shown on a script or using the command `Run Selected Npm Script`.

 ### Others